Overview

 Which manual indicators do I need to complete on CQRS?

-The contractor can demonstrate continuous quality improvement activity focused on optimising access as specified in the QOF guidance.
+The contractor can demonstrate continuous quality improvement activity focused upon workforce and wellbeing as specified in the QOF guidance

-The contractor has participated in network activity to regularly share and discuss learning from quality improvement activity focused on optimising access as specified in the QOF guidance.
+The contractor has participated in network activity to regularly share and discuss learning from quality improvement activity focused on workforce and wellbeing as specified in current QOF guidance.
+This would entail attending two primary care network meetings, at the start and towards the end of QI activity.
+If a practice is not within a PCN, the expectation is that two meetings would be held locally with other practices

 Do I have to manually enter all data for QOF?